top of page

 Camera: Sony RX100V

-A fantastic, lightweight point and shoot with almost all the features of a larger DSLR/mirrorless without the interchangeable lenses.
+A fantastic, lightweight point-and-shoot with almost all the features of a larger DSLR/mirrorless without the interchangeable lenses.

-Ideal lightweight gimbal, works with phone, GoPro and RX100
+Ideal lightweight gimbal works with phone, GoPro and RX100

 I could have taken a small Jobi but decided to take this, better for timelapses.

 I always take a GoPro in case weather is bad I can still get some video and also underwater stuff.
-The Sony camera isn't weather sealed.
+The Sony camera isn't weather-sealed.

 Small, lightweight compact drone, ideal for adventure.
 I also use PolarPro ND filters to drop the shutter speed to 1/50th second to achieve better footage.